Skip to Main Content

 • AmazonRoute53FullAccess: Full access to manage the Route 53 service.

-Condition Two: Prepare VPC
+Step 1: Prepare VPC

 The AutoMQ BYOC environment is deployed within the user's VPC to ensure data privacy and security.
 When installing the AutoMQ environment from AWS Marketplace, the following two methods are supported: